tatianaportsova/DS-Unit-1-Sprint-2-Statistics/module4/template.md

 ## You

 What do you care about?

-What do you know about?
+Vegan/vegetarian diet and its effects on health.

 What decisions do you face?
+I'm currently contemplating the possibility of completely removing animal products from my diet, but I’d like to have more information before I do that.

 ## Seven templates